maxmind/dev-site/README.md

 2. Change the `title:` field in the previous year's `md` file to read: `<Product> Release Notes - <Year> Archive` (e.g., `GeoIP2 Release Notes - 2023 Archive`)
     - Remove the RSS notification from the top of the archived file.
-3. Update link to the release notes in the navigation menu (`hugo.toml`) to point to the current year's pathway.
+3. Update link to the release notes in the navigation menu (`hugo.toml`) to point to the current year's path.
-4. Update the URL in the redirects file (`static/_redirects`) to the current year's pathway.
+4. Update the URLs in the redirects file (`static/_redirects`) to the current year's path.

 ### Updating Example CSVs